mzampetakis/aquago/README.md

 ## Prerequisites
 * a supported Go version with modules enabled
-* a Google Drive account
+* a Google Drive's account
 * an installed C compiler (for [ebiten](https://ebiten.org/documents/install.html))

 ## Clone this repo